• Skip to secondary menu

 Attaching DIY Barn Door Hardware to Barn Door

-Taking the leftover piece of bar stock from when you cut it earlier…cut two 8 inch pieces off of that one!
+Take the leftover piece of bar stock from when you cut it earlier…cut two 8-inch pieces off of that one!
 You will again probably want to sand the ends so they are smooth and not eager to cut you while you are working with it!!
 LoL!!
 You will need to drill three holes in each of these pieces!
 The first hole will be drilled where you want the bar on the wheel!
 I did it just slightly down from the top as you can see in the pic below!

 Cheap and Easy DIY Barn Door Hardware